mako-framework/framework/.github/SECURITY.md

 ## Reporting a Vulnerability

 Found a security vulnerability?
-Please send a report to security[at]makoframework.com.
+Please report it [here](https://github.com/mako-framework/framework/security/advisories/new).